-These positions have lap-shoulder belts.
+The positions next to the windows have lap-shoulder belts.
 Here's how to wear one properly.

 1. Pick up the latch plate and pull the belt across you.
 Don't let it get twisted.
 2. Push the latch plate into the buckle until it clicks.

-3. If the belt stops before it reaches the buckle, tilt the latch plate and keep pulling until you can buckle it.
 Pull up on the latch plate to make sure it is secure.